davidmathei/ceusdosul-site/content/tours/stargazing.en.md

 * CFF 185 f/6.8 APO refractor
 * A video setup with a Celestron RASA equipped with an ASI294MC camera

-Note: depending on the group size and location constraints we might not set up all of the above instruments.
+Note: depending on the group size and location constraints we mostly set up a selection of the above instruments.

 Price: adults &euro; 15, children &euro; 8\
 Group size: minimum 6\